zd123/KungFu-Padas/README.md

-# Please fork this repo, then clone your fork onto your machine
+# Please fork this repo, then clone that fork onto your machine.